- Characteristics of created data file

 Not available with this kind of connection

-Creates an empty data file (.FIC extension) with the index file and the memo file if necessary.
+- If the data file does not exist, creates an empty data file (".FIC" extension) with the index file and the memo file if necessary.

 is automatically used if the data file does not exist when it is handled for the first time.